-Figures 4(a), 4(b), and 4(c) show the results of each phase of the OpenSSH compile benchmark.
-The unpack phase, shown in Figure 4(a), took 0.09 seconds on VANILLA.
-The STRACE configuration added an overhead of 84.4%, AMINOTRACE had an overhead of 59.9%, and AMINONULL had an overhead of 84.8%.
+Figure 4 shows the results of each phase of the OpenSSH compile benchmark.
+The unpack phase (shown in Figure 4(a)) took 0.20 seconds on VANILLA.
+The STRACE configuration added an overhead of 53.9%, and AMINONULL had a similar overhead of 48.0%.
 For all three of these Ext3 configurations, the benchmark completed quickly, because no disk writes were performed during program execution due to the buffer cache.
-The AMINOACI configuration took 0.66 seconds to complete, which is a factor of 7.4 slower than Ext3.
-The reason that AMINOACI is slower than Ext3 is that the CPU time used increased by 0.31 seconds from 0.11 seconds to 0.42 seconds.
-The AMINOTXN configuration is similarly 7.5 times slower than VANILLA, because of an increase in CPU time; however, it provides application-level consistency (i.e., no partially written files).
-The last three configurations we tested were VANSYNC, AMINOACID, and AMINODTXN.
-The VANSYNC configuration is 340 times slower than VANILLA, because changes are written to the disk synchronously.
-The AMINOACID configuration provides the same functionality; it is only 194 times slower than VANILLA, because BDB is optimized for durable performance.
-AMINODTXN is only 69 times slower than VANILLA, but provides application-level consistency and durability.
+The AMINOACI configuration took 0.86 seconds to complete, which is a factor of 4.1 slower than Ext3.
+The reason that AMINOACI is slower than Ext3 is that the CPU time used increased by 0.48 seconds from 0.17 seconds to 0.65 seconds.
+Of this 0.48 second increase, one quarter of it (0.12 seconds) can be attributed to the monitoring infrastructure.
+The remaining increase of 0.36 seconds is due to performing BDB operations and data copying between the monitor and tar process.
+The last two configurations we tested were VANSYNC and AMINOACID.
+The VANSYNC configuration is 39.2 times slower than the VANILLA configuration, because changes are written to the disk synchronously.
+The AMINOACID configuration provides the same functionality, it is only 16.5 times slower than VANILLA, because BDB is optimized for durable performance.